kitnato/neverquest/src/data/manual.md

 #### Trinkets

-Can enable various actions or grant certain effects if they are carried in the [inventory](#inventory).
+Enable various actions or grant certain effects if they are carried in the [inventory](#inventory).

-The following are some of the early trinkets available from the merchant.

-##### Compass
+##### Static trinkets

-Allows the character to return to any previous stage to hunt more monsters.
+These provide a permanent effect of some sort while they are carried in the inventory.
+If they are sold or lost, the effect goes with it.

-##### Hearthstone
+##### Usable trinkets

-Allows the character to return to the caravan regardless of if the current [wilderness](#wilderness) stage's monsters are cleared out or not.
-Can only be used if not currently attacking (so that the inventory can be opened to use the hearthstone).
+In addition to maybe providing a [static](#static-trinkets) effect, these trinkets also allow direct interaction, usually granting a new action.
+Some of these trinkets are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect.

 ### Consumables